kbrenneman/difftree/README.md

 It doesn't show the differences between files by itself (other than whether files are different at all).
 Instead, it can run an external diff tool to display the differences in a file.

-Currently, there's no way to set the external diff tool in the GUI, so you have to edit the config file instead.